Skip to main content

 Implement safety-engineered sharps (retractable needles, needle tip shields, self-sheathing scalpels, etc.)

-Dispose of sharps directly, without manipulation (i.e., do not bend, shear, break, recap, or use hands to remove needles from syringes or blades from scalpels), in an approved sharps disposal container.
-Maintain disposal container in the animal room within arm’s reach
+Dispose of sharps directly—without manipulation (do not bend, shear, break, recap, or use hands to remove needles/blades)—into an approved sharps container within arm’s reach

-Handle broken glass or other sharps with a secondary device such as forceps or broom and dustpan- not your hands
+Handle broken glass/other sharps with forceps or broom and dustpan—not your hands

 • 4.2.2 Do not recap needles.

 • If recapping is required, receive approval from EHS and the IACUC.
-Once approved, only use one of the following two methods: one-handed scoop technique, forceps, or tongs to place the cap on the needle.
+Once approved, use one-handed scoop or forceps/tongs to place the cap on the needle.

-• 4.2.3 If researchers must temporarily set down a needle/scalpel during a procedure, set the sharp end inside a clean 50-mL conical tube or equivalent to act as a protective sheath (rather than recapping) and prevent injury.
+• 4.2.3 If a needle/scalpel must be set down during a procedure, place the sharp end inside a clean 50-mL conical tube (or equivalent) to act as a protective sheath (rather than recapping) and prevent injury.

 • 4.3.1 Eating, drinking, smoking, handling contact lenses, applying cosmetics, storing food for human consumption, and mouth pipetting are strictly prohibited in animal facilities.